Santiago, Isabela, Fernandina & SW

 Your ship: Bonita

 Bonita is one of our favorite yachts in the Galápagos fleet, because it was among the first to be custom-designed for cruising the amazing Galápagos Islands.
-Because Bonita features accommodation for a maximum of 20 guests she carries 2 qualified naturalist guides each.
+Because Bonita features accommodation for a maximum of 16 guests, she carries 1 qualified naturalist guide.
 This means you will get a much smaller guest to guide ratio than most other ships in the fleet.

 The operator of Bonita refurbishes the yacht every year.
-This is exceptional, and it means … Read more about Bonita
+This is exceptional, and it means you are always assured of enjoying one of the best-presented yachts in its class.
+The passenger accommodation is fitted out in the traditional nau … Read more about Bonita

 Transfers to and from ship

 Snorkel gear (free of charge)

 The food on our Galapágos Cruises is among the very best you will find in South America.
 Most of the on-board chefs are internationally trained and have prior experience working in the best hotels and restaurants in Ecuador and indeed around the world.